favy-codez/Cybersecurity-Threat-Landscape-Trends-Insights-and-Strategic-Recommendations-for-Mitigating-Risks/README.md

 # 💻 Cybersecurity Threat Landscape: Trends, Insights, and Strategic Recommendations for Mitigating Risks
 ![Dashboard Preview](https://github.com/favy-codez/Cybersecurity-Threat-Landscape-Trends-Insights-and-Strategic-Recommendations-for-Mitigating-Risks/blob/main/Screenshot%20(594).png)

-## Background
-This dashboard presents a comprehensive overview of global cyber threats between 2015 and 2024.
-It tracks the frequency, origin, and impact of cyberattacks across various countries and industries, analyzing attack types, vulnerabilities, defense mechanisms, and outcomes.
-The data sheds light on evolving cybercrime tactics and helps stakeholders understand which areas are most vulnerable.
-These insights are crucial for designing adaptive and robust cybersecurity strategies, minimizing risk, and safeguarding critical digital infrastructure.
----

 ## Objectives
 This dashboard presents a comprehensive overview of global cyber threats between 2015 and 2024.
 It tracks the frequency, origin, and impact of cyberattacks across various countries and industries, analyzing attack types, vulnerabilities, defense mechanisms, and outcomes.
 The data sheds light on evolving cybercrime tactics and helps stakeholders understand which areas are most vulnerable.
 These insights are crucial for designing adaptive and robust cybersecurity strategies, minimizing risk, and safeguarding critical digital infrastructure.
 ---